surajkarki66/driver_drowsiness_detection/README.md

-# driver_drowsiness_detection
+# Driver Drowsiness Detection

-This is a deep learning powered application that detects whether the driver who is driving the vehicle is sleeping or not sleeping.
+This is a deep learning-powered application that detects whether the driver who is driving the vehicle is sleeping or not sleeping.

 ## How to Run?